orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 Relinquishment is a voluntary giving up of the Orb.
 It's a combination of withdrawing all funds not owed to the beneficiary since last settlement, and foreclosing yourself after.
 Most useful if the creator themselves hold the Orb and want to re-auction it.
-For any other holder, setting the price to zero would be more practical.
+For any other keeper, setting the price to zero would be more practical.

 *Calls `_withdraw()`, which does value transfer from the contract.
 Emits `Relinquishment` and